 Welcome to Year One

-Mrs Woodhead, Mrs Merrygold, Miss Hazlehurst, Mrs Shepherd, Miss Shaw Miss Turner and Miss Booth would like to welcome you to our Year 1 page, here you’ll find information about the school diary and PE kit, as well any homework we may ask you to complete.
+Mrs Woodhead, Mrs Merrygold, Miss Hazlehurst, Miss McGrory, Miss Shaw and Miss Parkin would like to welcome you to our Year 1 page, here you’ll find information about our current units of learning, the learning challenge questions, PE kit requirement, as well any other information you may need.

 In Year One we cover 6 fantastic units of learning: